isomerpages/moe-xinminpri/pages/privacy.md

 XINMIN PRIMARY SCHOOL PRIVACY STATEMENT

-1. This is A Xinmin Primary School website.
+1. This is a Xinmin Primary School website.
 Thank you for examining our privacy statement.

 2. If you are only browsing this website, we do not capture data that allows us to identify you individually.